WHO: 1st Ebola vaccines to arrive in Uganda next week

-GENEVA (AP) — The head of the World Health Organization said Wednesday that he expects the first doses of Ebola vaccine targeting the strain causing the current outbreak in Uganda to arrive in the country next week.
+GENEVA (AP) — The head of the World Health Organization said Wednesday that he expects the first doses of Ebola vaccine targeting the strain behind an outbreak in Uganda to arrive in the country next week.

-At a press briefing, WHO chief Tedros Adhanom Ghebreyesus said an expert committee convened by the agency had evaluated three experimental Ebola vaccines and decided they should all be tested in Uganda as part of the necessary research before being licensed.
+WHO Director-General Tedros Adhanom Ghebreyesus said an expert committee convened by the agency had evaluated three experimental Ebola vaccines and decided they should all be tested in Uganda as part of the necessary research before being licensed.

-“We expect the first doses of vaccine to be shipped to Uganda next week,” Tedros said, adding that officials have now confirmed 141 cases, including 55 deaths.
-Tedros said efforts to slow Ebola in Uganda have been largely successful.
-He said two districts have not reported any cases for 42 days — twice the maximum incubation period — suggesting that the virus is no longer present there.
-But he noted that in the past week, a ninth district has reported its first case.
+“We expect the first doses of vaccine to be shipped to Uganda next week,” Tedros said, adding that officials have now confirmed 141 cases, including 55 deaths, in the current outbreak, which is the first of the Sudan strain of Ebola in Uganda in more than 10 years.

+The WHO chief said efforts to slow Ebola in Uganda have been largely successful.
+He said two districts have not reported any cases for 42 days, which is twice the maximum incubation period, suggesting that the virus is no longer present there.

+But he noted that a ninth district has reported its first case in the past week.

-WHO said government officials and partners are tracking more than 1,000 contacts of people sickened by Ebola, which is mostly spread through close contact with bodily fluids.
+WHO said government officials and partners were tracking more than 1,000 contacts of people sickened by Ebola, which is mostly spread through close contact with bodily fluids.
 The agency estimates the current fatality rate is about 40%.
-It is the first outbreak of the Sudan strain of Ebola in Uganda in more than 10 years.

-While an effective Ebola vaccine against the Zaire strain exists, the Sudan strain is less common and research into a possible vaccine against it has not been as advanced.
+While an effective Ebola vaccine against the Zaire strain exists, the Sudan strain is less common, and research into a possible vaccine against it has not been as advanced.
 The Zaire strain of Ebola has caused repeated outbreaks in Congo in recent years and also triggered the disastrous West Africa outbreak in 2014 that killed more than 11,000 people.

 Still, WHO’s emergencies chief, Dr. Mike Ryan, said Uganda’s outbreak was likely controllable even without vaccines.